Tuesday, 30 November 2010

 Geological Society says emitting more CO2 "likely to be unwise"

 The Geological Society has prepared a position statement on climate change, focusing specifically on the geological evidence.
 As you would expect, it takes the long view.
-It considers:

 Click here to read the rest of this post.